illmade-knight/routing-service/README.md

 # **Routing Service**

 The Routing Service is a high-performance, secure, and scalable microservice responsible for the real-time delivery of SecureEnvelope messages between clients.
 It acts as a "dumb pipe," routing messages based on their unencrypted headers with zero knowledge of the encrypted payload, ensuring end-to-end security.

-The architecture is built around a **Unified Ingestion Pipeline** using the go-dataflow library.
+The architecture is built around a **Unified Ingestion Pipeline** using the dataflow library.
 This allows multiple transport protocols (e.g., HTTP, MQTT) to produce messages to a central message bus, which are then consumed by a single, scalable backend that performs the core routing logic.

 ---
+## **Prompt Strategy **

+This repo, following our usual procedure, now holds the requirements <-> prompts <-> code model for routing-service

+The golang implementation is now held in [go-routing-service](https://github.com/illmade-knight/go-routing-service)

 ## **Directory Structure**

-The repository is organized using standard Go project layout conventions to maintain a clear separation between public APIs, internal logic, and the final executable.
+For the golang implementation the repository is organized using standard Go project layout conventions to maintain a clear separation between public APIs, internal logic, and the final executable.

 ├── cmd/
 │   └── routing-service/